-The Chicken Made of Rags CD, a Musical for Children
+The Story of the Chicken Made of Rags CD, a Musical for Children

 The Chicken Made of Rags, A Musical Folktale for Children by Nina Serrano

 “What would Miss Manners say?
 A ragged, hardworking chicken receives an invitation to an upscale banquet and generously invites her motley flock of feathered friends to join in the festivities.
 The catch is, they’re not dinner guests—they’re dinner!
 This turn-of-the-century folktale is smartly updated with skateboards and slang, recycling and rap.
 But what turns the poor chicken, duck, goose, and swan’s saga into a real feast are the zingy, jazz-tinged, Caribbean-flavored songs, some featuring singer Holly Near.
 How the poultry eventually escape the villain chef’s pot is a charming lesson in teamwork, showing that even in the urban jungle, good can triumph over evil.
 And that’s a nice bit or reassurance for children.”

 About Estuary Press: Estuary Press is the publisher of Nicaragua Way by Nina Serrano and Heart Suite, a trilogy of three books of poetry by Nina Serrano.
 It is also the home of the Harvey Richards Media Archive, a repository of photography and video documentaries of the social change and political movements during the 1960s and 1970s.
 Contact Paul Richards (510) 967 5577, firstname.lastname@example.org or visit estuarypress.com for more details.

 MEDIA – For photos & interviews: Paul Richards (510) 967 5577; email@example.com